BXS-Archipelago/Movie-Finder-MS2/README.md

     The search results display in the lower part of the screen but need a lot of CSS styling to properly see the movies as information to browse.

+     - top.html

+     This page will have two buttons to return the top trending 250 Movies or the top 250 TV shows.

+     I have now reduced this to the top 50 so as not to overpower the visitors resources with images and data, and to speed up the search.